DevMountain/Full-Stack/README.md

 Really note how that file structure is set up.
 We have a 'public' folder that holds our Angular or Front end app.
 We also have a server-assets folder that is going to hold anything that is a 'helper' to our server.
 Then we have our normal server.js file which will be where our API lives.

-Go ahead and set up your file structure in the way above but leave the server-assets page blank.
+Go ahead and set up your file structure in the way above but leave the server-assets folder blank.

-##Step 2: Setup our API
+##Step 2: Setup our 'Server-Assets'
 By now you should have notice that Node uses a pretty cool module system for requiring files.
 Meaning, whenever you use code that looks like this 'var http = require('http')', node is going out and getting the http module and making it available to you.
 Well, we don't have to always rely on getting other peoples modules, we can also create our own and then require our own modules.
 This is a really powerful idea and allows our code to stay very modular and organized.

 If you remember using an Angular service, the only data that was available in our controller was the data we put on 'this'.
 It's the same idea with node.
 The only data that will be available when we require something is the data that we stick on 'module.exports'.
 This makes it really easy to have 'getter' and 'setter' methods to get and set our 'private' data.
 Here's an example.